 i) Do tankless water heaters use a lot of energy?

 Yes, they do.
-Tankless water heaters are usually powered by electricity or gas.
-However, despite using a lot of energy, these water heaters were at least 22 percent more energy efficient on average compared to most gas-powered storage-tank models.
+Tankless water heaters are typically fueled by either electricity or gas.
+Despite their high energy consumption, these water heaters were at least 22% more efficient on average than most gas-powered storage-tank devices.

 ii) Do tankless water heaters cost more to run?